mzaffran/AdaptiveConformalPredictionsTimeSeries/README.md

 ### Application to French electricity spot prices forecasting

-The folder data_prices contains ``Prices_2016_2019_extract.csv``, that is the considered French electricity spot prices data set from 2016 to 2019  with the explanatory variables used.
+The folder data_prices contains ``Prices_2016_2019_extract.csv``, that is the considered French electricity spot prices data set from 2016 to 2019  with the explanatory variables used (coming from **eco2mix**).
 To apply the different methods, a notebook, ``Application_Spot_France.ipynb``, is provided containing all the codes, the cells should only be re-executed.
 This will especially give you Figures 6 and 7.
 Note that to add AgACI you need to run the cell in the notebooks for the different gammas (especially cell 12), then use the same file in ``AgACI/Scripts/acp_gamma.R`` until line 20 and then everything after line 113.
 Then go back to the notebook!

 ## Planned improvements of this repository

-1. Complete missing comments
+1. Improve comments
 2. Rename ACI everywhere (instead of ACP)
-3. Merge the functions to run with different gamma (``models/run_multiple_gamma_ACP``) and the baselines one (``models/run_experiment``)
+3. Merge the functions to run with different gamma (``models.run_multiple_gamma_ACP``) and the baselines one (``models.run_experiments``)
 4. Generalize all the repository so that any (?) regressor with a .fit and .predict method can be used (at least for ACI, SCP and Gaussian)